 Our air quality is impacted every day by consumer products in our homes that release chemical fumes, rapidly emerging environmental health concerns like e-cigarettes, extreme heat due to changes in our climate that can worsen air pollution, and a host of other influences.
-We collaborate with UNC researchers to translate the research on impacts of air quality upon lung health, sharing it with public health professionals, K-12 classrooms, community-based organizations and the public.
+We collaborate with UNC researchers to translate the research on impacts of air quality, sharing it with public health professionals, K-12 classrooms, community organizations and the public.

 Since 2007, the Center for Public Engagement with Science has been working to promote climate literacy among todays’ K-12 students and teachers.
 Increasingly, we are using the lens of climate resilience to promote climate literacy in an effort to position youth to develop solutions and advocate for actions that prepare communities to adapt to climate change, mitigate emissions and ultimately protect human health and well-being.